 Basketball-Hall delays Bryant's enshrinement ceremony due to COVID-19

-May 28 (Reuters) - The Basketball Hall of Fame's enshrinement ceremony for the Class of 2020, a group that includes the late Kobe Bryant, has been delayed until 2021 because of the COVID-19 pandemic, according to ESPN.
+May 28 (Reuters) - The Naismith Basketball Memorial Hall of Fame said on Thursday the enshrinement ceremony for the Class of 2020, a group that includes the late Kobe Bryant, has been postponed because of the COVID-19 pandemic.

 Bryant, one of the most dominant players in NBA history, was killed with his daughter and seven others in a January helicopter crash.